Yebbenbe/OfficeDocs-SharePoint/migration/mm-whats-new.md

 - **Support replacing invalid characters**.
 To help migrate files with invalid characters in the file name, users can now specify predefined characters to replace invalid characters. *Requires latest version of agent.*
 - **Configure working folder for agents**.
 Through the Migration Manager UI, you can configure the physical location of the folder where logs and reports are stored on the agent's machine.
 You can also see the available disk space so you can choose a drive that has enough storage before starting your migration. *Requires latest version of agent.*
 - **Filters for report aggregator script**.
 You can now apply rich filters when downloading the detailed task level reports via the PowerShell cmdlet.
 To learn more, see: [Download detailed task reports](mm-reports.md#download-detailed-task-level-reports-via-powershell).
 -  **Fix for zero durations in Summary Reports.** We recently introduced an issue where the duration field was showing zero values in the *SummaryReport.csv*.
-This has been fixed. *Requires latest version of agent.*
+This issue has been fixed. *Requires latest version of agent.*
 - **Fix for large file upload.**  Report files larger than 250 MB can now be uploaded. *Requires latest version of agent.*
 - **Fix for non-English sites.**  Fixed the issue where Documents1 library was getting created for non-English sites. *Requires latest version of agent.*